jietra/dendritic_segment_model/README.md

 $$\Psi(x,t) \sim \Psi_{\lfloor t/\delta t \rfloor}(x)$$

 as $\delta t \to 0$, given the regularity of the functions involved.
 For numerical simulations, we typically use a discrete time step $\delta t = 0.01$ ms.

+## Results

+## Results

+This section summarizes some preliminary scientific findings obtained with the dendritic segment model.
+🚧 Work in progress: more detailed figures and quantitative analyses will be added soon.

+- **Sublinear synaptic integration**
+  Simulations with two excitatory synapses show that the combined response is not simply additive.
+  Instead, the dendrite exhibits *sublinear integration*, meaning that the joint potential is smaller than the sum of individual contributions.
+  This highlights the non-trivial role of dendritic geometry and passive properties in shaping synaptic input.

+- **Influence of signal frequencies**
+  We tested inputs combining two oscillatory components:
+  - A slow *theta* frequency (transport signal).
+  - A faster *gamma* frequency (embedded signal).
+  Results show that the propagation speed of the potential peak along the dendrite depends on this frequency coupling.
+  In particular, the theta rhythm modulates how gamma bursts travel, leading to different propagation velocities compared to single-frequency inputs.

+These findings illustrate how dendritic segments can act as complex filters, shaping synaptic integration and frequency-dependent signal propagation.